gd-programming/gd.docs/docs/resources/server/message.md

 ## Message

-Messages are a feature in Geometry dash where you can send messages to other players online if they have their message's open.
+Messages are a feature in Geometry dash where you can send messages to other players online if they have their messages open.
 There are two fields you can control within a message: `Subject` and `Message`

-> `Subject` can be viewed in a list in the messages menu - without any external Tools, the `Subject` field only supports 35 characters
+> `Subject` can be viewed in a list in the messages menu - without any external tools, the `Subject` field only supports 35 characters

-> `Message` can be viewed only if you download the message by clicking on the `view` button in the messages menu - without any external Tools, the `Messages` field only supports 200 characters
+> `Message` can be viewed only if you download the message by clicking on the `view` button in the messages menu - without any external tools, the `Messages` field only supports 200 characters

-A typical Message Server response is structured with a `key:value:key:value` pairing and is then split with a `|`
+A typical message server response is structured with a `key:value:key:value` pairing and is then split with a `|`
 <!-- tabs:start -->

 #### **Message Example Response**